Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   encrypted DNS and good data handling policies) the block can serve to further protect user privacy by ensuring such security precautions.

-  It is also noted that attacks on remote resolver services e.g., DDoS could force users to switch to other services that do not offer encrypted transports for DNS.
+  It is also noted that attacks on remote resolver services, e.g., DDoS could force users to switch to other services that do not offer encrypted transports for DNS.